haoc2021/haoc2021.github.io/cfp.md

 some contextualization with respect to related academic work and the current state-of-the-art in industry.

-Papers should be submitted in PDF files with **at most 6 pages** in length, including figures and tables.
+Papers should be submitted in PDF files.
+The paper should be **at most 6 pages** in length, including figures and tables.
 Submissions may include as many pages as needed for references.
 Submissions should be formatted in 8.5" x 11" paper with a text block 7" x 9", using two columns separated by 0.33" (8 mm) of whitespace.
 Use 10-point type on 12-point (single-spaced) leading and Times Roman or a similar font for the body of the paper.
-Authors using MS Work or LaTeX should consider using the [ACM SIGPLAN template](https://www.acm.org/publications/proceedings-template).
+Authors using Microsoft Word or LaTeX should consider using the [ACM SIGPLAN template](https://www.acm.org/publications/proceedings-template).

 The paper review is double-blind.
 Authors should anonymize the paper content,